sshyran/aosp/runtime/test/android_fuzzing/README.md

 This format is largely based on the format defined in [NNAPI HAL][10].
-The one major exception is that the contents of an operand's data are replaced by data generated from “random_seed” (except for `TEMPORARY_VARIABLE` and `NO_VALUE` operands, in which cases there is no data, so "random_seed" is ignored).
+The one major exception is that the contents of an operand's data are replaced by data generated from the “Buffer” message (except for `TEMPORARY_VARIABLE` and `NO_VALUE` operands, in which cases there is no data, so the “Buffer” message is ignored).
 This is done for a practical reason: `libFuzzer` (and by extension `libprotobuf-mutator`) converge slower when the amount of randomly generated input is large.
-For the fuzz tests, the contents of the operand data are not as interesting as the structure of the graph itself, so the data was replaced by a seed to a random number generator instead.
+For the fuzz tests, the contents of the operand data are not as interesting as the structure of the graph itself, so the data was replaced by a “Buffer”, which is one of the following:
+* EmptyBuffer empty, represented no value
+* uint32_t scalar, repesenting a scalar value
+* uint32_t random_seed, used to generate random data

 [1]: https://cs.android.com/android/platform/superproject/+/master:packages/modules/NeuralNetworks/runtime/test/android_fuzzing/DriverFuzzTest.cpp;l=307-324;drc=34aee872d5dc317ad8a32377e9114c0c606d8afe
 [2]: https://cs.android.com/android/platform/superproject/+/master:packages/modules/NeuralNetworks/runtime/test/android_fuzzing/FuzzTest.cpp;l=130-151;drc=34aee872d5dc317ad8a32377e9114c0c606d8afe